praneetk77/Blog-site/README.md

 # BlogSite

-A web-app with multiple pages created using NodeJS, Express and EJS.
+A web-app with multiple pages created using NodeJS, Express, EJS, MongoDB and Mongoose.
+User can compose and display blogs which are stored in MongoDB database.

 ### Technologies used :-

+- MongoDB
+- Mongoose
 - NodeJS
 	- Express
 	- EJS
 	- Lodash
 - HTML, CSS, JavaScript